sofiapoh/react-dynamic-data-workshop/README.md

 # React with dynamic data workshop for Founders & Coders

-The purpose of this workshop is to learn one of the most common usecases for modern frontend frameworks (React in this case).
+The purpose of this workshop is to learn one of the most common use cases for modern frontend frameworks (React in this case).
-That usecase is fetching some data from an API and then rendering it.
+That use case is fetching some data from an API and then rendering it.

-For this workshop we'll use the GitHub API since it's well documented and familiar to most students.
+For this workshop, we'll use the GitHub API since it's well documented and familiar to most students.

 ## Set up